Internet-Draft | CoAP pubsub | March 2025 |

 Request: Header: DELETE (Code=0.04) Uri-Path: "ps" Uri-Path: "h9392" Response: Header: Deleted (Code=2.02)¶

-The overview of the publish/subscribe mechanism over CoAP is as follows: a publisher publishes to a topic by submitting the data in a PUT request to a topic-data resource and subscribers subscribe to a topic by submitting a GET request with Observe option set to 0 (register) to a topic-data resource.
+The overview of the publish-subscribe mechanism based on CoAP is as follows: a publisher publishes to a topic by submitting the data in a PUT request to a topic-data resource and subscribers subscribe to a topic by submitting a GET request with the Observe option set to 0 (register) to a topic-data resource.
 When resource state changes, subscribers observing the resource [RFC7641] at that time will receive a notification.¶

 A topic-data resource does not exist until some initial data has been published to it.
 Before initial data publication, a GET request to the topic-data resource URI results in a 4.04 (Not Found) response.
 If such a "half created" topic is undesired, the creator of the topic can simply immediately publish some initial placeholder data to make the topic "fully created" (see Section 3.1).¶

 URIs for topic resources are broker-generated (see Section 2.4.3).
-There is no necessary URI pattern dependence between the URI where the topic-data exists and the URI of the topic-configuration resource.¶
+There is no necessary URI pattern dependence between the URI where the topic-data resource exists and the URI of the topic resource.¶

 When a topic is newly created, it is first placed by the broker into the HALF CREATED state (see Figure 4).
 In this state, a client can read and update the configuration of the topic and delete the topic.
 A publisher can publish to the topic-data resource.
 However, a subscriber cannot yet subscribe to the topic-data resource nor read the latest data.¶

-When a client deletes a topic-configuration resource, the topic is placed into the DELETED state and shortly after removed from the server.
-In this state, all subscribers are removed from the list of observers of the topic-data resource and no further interactions with the topic are possible.¶
+When a client deletes a topic resource, the topic is placed into the DELETED state and shortly after removed from the server.
+In this state, all subscribers are removed from the list of observers of the topic-data resource and no further interactions with the topic are possible.
+Both the topic resource and the topic-data resource are deleted.¶

-When a client deletes a topic-data, the topic is placed into the HALF CREATED state, where clients can read, update and delete the topic-configuration and await for a publisher to begin publication.¶
+When a client deletes a topic-data resource, the associated topic is placed into the HALF CREATED state, where clients can read, update and delete the topic and await for a publisher to begin publication. the "topic-data" property in the topic configuration remains unchanged but no subscription to topic-data nor reading of data is allowed.¶

 Interactions with the topic-data resource are covered in this section.¶

-A topic-configuration with a topic-data resource must have been created in order to publish data to it (See Section 2.4.3) and be in the half-created or fully-created state in order to the publish operation to work (see Section 3.1).¶
+A topic with a topic-data resource must have been created in order to publish data to it (See Section 2.4.3) and be in the half-created or fully-created state in order for the publish operation to work (see Section 3.1).¶

-A client can publish data to a topic by submitting the data in a PUT request to the topic-data URI as indicated in its topic resource property.
-Please note that the topic-data URI is not the same as the topic-configuration URI used for configuring the topic (see Section 2.2).¶
+A client can publish data to a topic by submitting the data in a PUT request to the topic-data resource.
+The URI for this resource is indicated in the "topic-data" topic property value.
+Please note that this URI is not the same as the topic URI used for configuring the topic (see Section 2.2).¶

 On success, the broker returns a 2.04 (Changed) response.
 However, when data is published to the topic for the first time, the broker instead MUST return a 2.01 (Created) response and set the topic in the fully-created state (see Section 3.1).¶

-If the request does not have an acceptable content-format, the broker returns a 4.15 (Unsupported Content-Format) response.¶
+If the request does not have an acceptable Content-format, e.g., as specified by the "topic-content-format" property in the topic configuration, the broker returns a 4.15 (Unsupported Content-Format) response.¶

 If the client is sending publications too fast, the broker returns a 4.29 (Too Many Requests) response [RFC8516].¶